sassoftware/sas-trustworthy-ai-life-cycle/README.md

 ## Contributing
 Maintainers are accepting patches and contributions to this project.
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details about submitting contributions to this project.
+Please read CONTRIBUTING.md in the project's repository for details about submitting contributions.

 ## License
 Materials in this repository are licensed under the [Apache 2.0 License](LICENSE).